Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings

 \subsection{Results summary}

 In Table \ref{tab:results-summary} we give a summary of the main results from all experiments where an objective comparison with NN-based methods was possible, including those in the Appendices.
-Instead, for the Lotka-Volterra model we did not run NN-based methods and we reported comparisons with SMC-ABC both in section \ref{sec:main-lotka-volterra} and in Appendix I. Generally SeMPLE returns accurate inference, either by producing the smallest metric value (the smaller the better), as for Two Moons and Hyperboloid, or being second best after SNL, as for Bernoulli GLM and Ornstein-Uhlenbeck, also considering the larger variation of the SNPE-C results.
+Instead, for the Lotka-Volterra model we did not run NN-based methods and we reported comparisons with SMC-ABC both in section \ref{sec:main-lotka-volterra} and in Appendix \ref{sec:lotka-volterra}.
+Generally, SeMPLE returns accurate inference, either by producing the smallest metric value (the smaller the better), as for Two Moons and Hyperboloid, or being second best after SNL, as for Bernoulli GLM and Ornstein-Uhlenbeck, also considering the larger variation of the SNPE-C results.
 However, even when SNL produces a smaller Wasserstein distance, it has to be balanced with respect to the running time.
-For Bernoulli GLM, SNL is between 18 and 75 times slower than SeMPLE, depending on the number of rounds, as SNL has to perform an expensive neural networks training at each round.
+For Bernoulli GLM, SNL is between 18 and 75 times slower than SeMPLE, depending on the number of rounds, as SNL has to perform an expensive neural network training at each round.
 For the same reason, when looking at Bernoulli GLM, SNPE-C is between 8 and 26 times slower than SeMPLE, again depending on how many times it needs to be retrained.
 When considering the Ornstein-Uhlenbeck model, the Wasserstein distances have a good degree of overlap between SNL and SeMPLE, but SNL is between 9.5 and 10.5 times slower than SeMPLE, while SNPE-C is between 17 and 22 times slower than SeMPLE.
 In Table \ref{tab:results-summary} we highlight whether an experiment has a unimodal or a multimodal target, as this determines the type of metric we report.
 Namely we use the C2ST metric for multimodal targets and the Wasserstein distance for unimodal targets.
 The reasons for this are now discussed, however notice that in the Appendices we report results for both metrics in each experiment.